vtex/faststore/README.md

 1. Performance - Great score on Lighthouse and Core Web Vitals
 2. Stability - E2E tests are complete and make sure the critical paths are covered
-3. SEO - Stores should pass on all aspects of Google search console, like complete structured data and web vitals
+3. SEO - Stores should pass on all aspects of the Google search console, like complete structured data and web vitals
 4. Feature completion - Enable you to craft your custom ecommerce experience

 ## Basic Architecture